Brokhallieh/ProgWeb2-2023---Space-Trivia/README.md

-The project should work now.
+The project works now on linux and windows

 To open the php site you need to have a php server running and a mySQL server running, then go into a terminal at